Lynch08/numpy-random-investigation/README.md

  - When you have finished viewing the jupyter notebook close the web browser and return to the command line.
 Press Ctrl + C on the command line to kill the program.

 ### Dependancies

+I have a requirements.txt file that you can use to install all of the dependancies required to run the notebook in the exact same environment - however below are the main dependancies if you would like to do that manually.
+After cloning the repository navigate to the folder using the command prompt and use the ```pip install``` command if you want to use the requirments.txt file.
+See this video for full instructions on how to install: https://www.youtube.com/watch?v=mBcmdcmZXJg

 **Required**
 - Download Python environment - I recommend ([Anaconda](https://www.anaconda.com/products/individual))